[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Another common reason people give for having exhaustive lists of rules is “because I’d feel too jealous [sad/scared/lonely/insert difficult emotion here] if my partner did that thing.”

 And I get it, I really do.
 None of us want to feel those types of feelings!
 They suck!
 Jealousy, in particular, can feel like the absolute worst.
 It’s visceral, physical, painful, often overwhelming in its intensity.
-But here’s the thing: you can’t actually legislate yourself (or your partners) out of feeling things you don’t want to feel.
+But you can’t legislate yourself (or your partners) out of feeling things you don’t want to feel.
 It’s also healthy, normal, and human to feel difficult feelings sometimes.
 Yes, including that j-word that so many polyamorous folks are so terrified of.

 What do I mean by that?
-For example, let’s say you have made a rule that says your partner cannot say “I love you” to anyone else, because that privilege is reserved for you alone.
-In creating a sense of security for yourself by keeping expressions of love exclusive to you, you have potentially created a situation in which your partner feels forced to repress their emotions and your metamour(s) feel unloved and undervalued because the person they’re dating cannot express love to them.
+For example, let’s say you have a rule that your partner cannot say “I love you” to anyone else.
+That privilege is reserved for you alone.
+And it might create a sense of security by keeping expressions of love exclusive to you.
+But in doing so, you have potentially created a situation in which your partner feels forced to repress their emotions.
+Your metamour likely also feels unloved and undervalued because the person they’re dating cannot express love to them.
 All so that you don’t have to confront the insecurity behind the fear behind the rule.
 Is that fair?
 I don’t think it is.

-Priority and Hierarchy Are Not Synonymous
+Different Levels of Priority in Your Poly Relationships and Hierarchical Polyamory Are Not Synonymous

 When people advocate for an anti-hierarchy stance, it can sound like (and occasionally even is) another way of saying “you have to treat any new partner exactly the same as your spouse right out of the gate.”
 Which is, objectively, utterly ridiculous.
 In my experience, very few people actually believe this is a reasonable, sensible, or even possible thing to attempt.
-But relationships looking different from one another – based on their longevity, level of seriousness or entanglement, all kinds of factors from geographical distance to childrearing, and just what the people in them want – isn’t hierarchy.
+But relationships looking different from one another – based on their longevity, level of seriousness or entanglement, all kinds of factors from geographical distance to childrearing, and just what the people in them want – isn’t hierarchical poly.
 (We’ll delve into this in more depth in the next section.)

 It is also generally assumed that priorities are not necessarily entirely fixed.
 They shift and change according to circumstances.
 If I’m working on a deadline, that project is my priority until it’s submitted.
 If I’m on a date with a partner, that partner is my priority for that pocket of time.
 And if there’s an emergency, dealing with that is likely to supersede doing fun things in the immediate aftermath.
 None of these things imply hierarchy.
-They just imply… being a person who is able to manage different pulls on my time and energy along with my own and others’ wants and needs.
+They just imply… being a an adult.
+Being able to manage different pulls on my time and energy along with my own and others’ wants and needs.

 What I’m trying to get to here is that hierarchy is not, ultimately, about priority.
 Hierarchy is about power.